qunfengdong/MicroGMT/README.md

 * Regional file and fasta assembly file with selected strains/IDs
 * ID lists to extract strains/IDs from fasta assembly file and region file.
 * Log file.

-## The pre-built summary tables for SARS-CoV-2
-The pre-built summary tables contain mutation and region information of 34786 SARS-CoV-2 sequences downloaded from [GISAID](https://www.gisaid.org/) on May 31, 2020 (please note that the "/"s in strain IDs are replaced by "_").
-Just unzip them and use.
-Utility scripts are provided to analyze them, combine them with user-made summary tables, or remove strains from them.

-**Note: To distinguish from the two CDS produced by ORF1ab, for SARS-CoV-2 output summary tables, if a mutation takes place in the mature peptide region produced by pp1ab only, the gene ID and name will be "GU280_gp01_pp1ab" and "ORF1ab_pp1ab"; if a mutation takes place in the mature peptide region produced by both pp1a an pp1ab, or only by pp1a, the gene ID and name will be "GU280_gp01_pp1a" and "ORF1ab_pp1a".**

 ## The pre-built annotation database for SARS-CoV-2
 The annotation database is built by snpEff.
 For SARS-CoV-2, the annotation database is pre-built in <path_to_MicroGMT>/database and is the default database in variant annotaion.
 It is built by revised NC_045512's GenBank file downloaded from https://www.ncbi.nlm.nih.gov/nuccore/nc_045512 to handle the multiple CDS and the -1 ribosomal frameshift of ORF1ab.
 The version number of the genome is 2.
 Please see below about how this database was built.